HackYourFuture/JavaScript2/Week1/MAKEME.md

 2. For each book, create a p element with the book title and author and append it to the page.
 3. Use an <ul> and <li> to display the books.
 4. Add an <img> to each book that links to a URL of the book cover.
-5. Change the style of the book depending on whether you have read it or not.
+5. Change the style of the book depending on whether you have read it (green) or not (red).

 ### 2. About me